 Engaging in power struggles at the dinner table with your stubborn child will not make her more inclined to try new foods.

 Take a deep breath and relax.
-Pour yourself some spiced apple cide or mulled wine!
+Pour yourself some spiced apple cider or mulled wine!
 Push the “reset” button for meals.

 Find more feeding tips designed to make mealtime less stressful here!